 The Tasmanian Government released eight design requirements for the new bridge:

-- the new bridge will include safety screens and barriers, and
+- safety screens and barriers, and

 - the new bridge will not preclude the future use of the existing rail corridor.

 |Oct 2020||RFP Close|

 |Jan 2018||The Tasmanian Government submitted the project business case to Infrastructure Australia for review.
 The proposed new bridge will be four lanes, with the railway crossing remaining on the current bridge.|

 |Jul 2020||The Tasmanian Government released eight design requirements for the bridge, with the decision of whether to retain the existing bridge still undecided.|

 |Aug 2020||An online briefing was held for details on the RFP.|

 |Aug 2020||The Tasmanian Government issued Request for Proposal for Early Contractor Involvement (ECI) for the Design and Construct (D&C) contract of the bridge.
 Proposals are intended to provide a basis for shortlisting two tenderers that will participate in a competitive ECI process, resulting in the successful tenderer being awarded the D&C contract.|

 |Oct 2020||The project's reference designs were released for community feedback, closing on 13 November.|